 Q. How does my child apply for financial aid?

-In addition, all new students and current students selected for verification by the federal processing center must submit to the Financial Aid Office a Verification Worksheet and copies of the most recent year's federal Tax Return Transcripts (for student and parents who filed a federal tax return) by the stated deadline.
+In addition, all new students and current students selected for verification by the federal processing center must submit to the Financial Aid Office a Verification Worksheet and copies of the federal Tax Return Transcripts (for student and parents who filed a federal tax return) by the stated deadline.
 The federal Tax Return Transcripts must be obtained by contacting the IRS either at www.irs.gov Students should also try to utilize the IRS Data Retrieval process on the FAFSA to populate their federal income and tax information directly into the FAFSA.
 This process will alleviate the need to obtain tax return transcripts from the IRS.

 Note: The Financial Aid Office may request additional documents or information in order to successfully review your file.
 More detailed instructions and links are found on Applying for Financial Aid http://www.newhaven.edu/admissions/ugrad/affordable/5084/

 Q. What are the most common errors made when applying for financial aid?

 A. Filing your application late and submitting illegible, incomplete, or unsigned documentation are some of the most common errors.
 In addition, the following are the most common errors made on the FAFSA: Incorrect Social Security Numbers – Not using your legal name from your social security card- Omitting the school code 001397 – Males not registering for selective service/Females not indicating that they are Female resulting in a selective service flag issue – Failing to include stepparent income – Failing to report untaxed income such as child support, contributions to a 401k plan or an IRA, etc. – Under reporting or failure to report parent and/or student assets – Incorrect reporting of number in household/college.
 Please be sure to check your FAFSA carefully before submitting it.